ActivityWatch/docs/src/privacy.rst

 Data Protection
 ---------------

-All data collected by ActivityWatch is encrypted and stored locally on your device.
+All data collected by ActivityWatch is stored locally on your device.
 However, we cannot guarantee the security of your data entirely due to the vulnerabilities inherent in any electronic storage method.

 Third-party Links
 -----------------